-This causes fecal blood vessels to get stuck in the dog's body.
+This causes fetal blood vessels to get stuck in the dog's body - normally, these are reabsorbed when the puppy is very young.
 The dog is not fully able to flush their body of toxins and will have 'leftovers' in their blood system.
 Typically this occurs with the persistent right aortic arch accidentally traps any vessels passing through the esophagus.

 When it is trapped, this constricts movement and reduces normal flow.
 If nothing is done, the esophagus will continue to grow and get stretched.
 This will cause another condition called megaesophagus and will result in another array of Dog Health Problems.